 Long story short, I went with the safe Keanu Reeves equivalent, not the Tom Hanks version.

-DON’T USE AI
+PLEASE DON’T USE AI

-At the time of this short read, the hiring an AI company to narrate a manuscript was a bad idea.
-The problem was that AI hasn’t improved enough to give half of what I needed/wanted.
+At the time of this short read, hiring an AI company to narrate a manuscript was a bad idea.
+The problem was that AI hadn’t improved enough to give half of what I needed/wanted.
 They ended up bland with little emotional connection to the story.
 Even I could have done o a better job, and that is setting the bar pretty damn low.
-The repercussions of AI narration are two fold.
+The repercussions of AI narration are twofold.
 First, a lot of people I know will listen to the sample before purchasing, so you’ll lose their sales.
 It would take longer to recoup the lower costs than if I plunked down the hefty load of cash I did.
 Second, listeners would end up rating my book, which would bring down my star ratings into the do-not-read range.
 Scathing reviews would decimate sales.
-Note that on Amazon, those ratings and reviews are mixed in with your kindle and paperback versions, so your AI recording will tank your written formats too.
+Note that on Amazon, those ratings and reviews are mixed in with your Kindle and paperback versions, so your AI recording will tank your written formats too.

 The last and most important factor to consider is the voice actors themselves.
 They’re artists.
 If we get rid of all our artists, what are we as a society?
 If you want a low-cost recording of your book, choose a novice author who will charge you the same rate.
 They'll get the experience they need, and you'll get what you need.